 But extraordinary as its occupants and contents might be, the abiding atmosphere of Bag End itself is one of lazy comfort, from the pretty but slightly overgrown gardens that hug its eaves to the welcoming clutter inside it labyrinthine chambers.
 Reclined across the hillside in the shade of an old oak tree whose roots twist through its halls, the home reflects the gentle good humour of its hosts and the universal Hobbit love of simple pleasures.
 There have been Bagginses living under the hill for as long as anyone can remember, and there always will be.

-This gorgeous piece has been created by a crew of artists and craftspeople who work on our films.
+This gorgeous piece has been designed by a crew of artists and craftspeople who work on our films.
 It's a real team effort to produce a piece like this.

 Because of the relationship we have with all the production parts of the process, we have access to everything from concept drawings to set plans, which is really handy when making things like the Hobbit Holes.

 Bag End is an Open Edition piece.
-Please note: images are of a pre-production prototype.
+Please note: This miniature environment was designed and prototyped here at the Workshop.
+Images are of a pre-production prototype.
 Each sculpture is hand painted and minor variations will occur.

-Weta Workshop’s high-quality Middle-earth collectibles are made by the very same artists and technicians who work on our movies.
-It takes 400-500 hours to design, sculpt, model make, mold, and paint the prototype for each new piece.
+It takes 400-500 hours to design, sculpt, model make, mold, and paint the prototype for each new Middle-earth piece.
 Whether it be a prop replica, beautiful environment or iconic character, we treat our collectibles with the same level of care and attention to detail that we bring to our film work.